inab/trimal/docs/source/algorithms.rst

 .. _gappyout_method:
 Gappyout method
 ------------------------
 This method relies on the gap distribution within the multiple sequence alignment (MSA).
-This method relies on the gap distribution within the Multiple Sequence Alignment (MSA).
 Initially, the method calculates gap scores for all columns and arranges them based on this score, generating a plot depicting potential gap score thresholds versus the percentage of the alignment below each threshold (see :numref:`gappyout-figure`).
 In the subsequent step, for every set of three consecutive points on this plot, trimAl computes the slopes between the first and third point, represented by blue lines.
 Following a comparison of all slopes, trimAl identifies the point with the maximal variation between consecutive slopes, indicated by a vertical red line in :numref:`gappyout-figure`.

 .. _gappyout-figure: